 Best places to stay in Nuremberg Central station for Christmas Markets:

 - Budget ($): Art & Business Hotel

-In conclusion, Nuremberg Old Town, Altstadt – St Sebald, Altstadt – St Lorenz, Gostenhof, Südstadt, and Central station are the best places to stay in Nuremberg for Christmas Markets.
-The Old Town, which include St Sebald and St Lorenz, are the best overall areas for first-time travelers and for markets.
+In conclusion, Old Town, Altstadt – St Sebald, Altstadt – St Lorenz, Gostenhof, Südstadt, and Central station are the best places to stay in Nuremberg for Christmas Markets.
+The Old Town is overall best areas for first-time travelers and for markets.